Gilbishkosma/comet-backend/README.md

-# Comet Backend SDK
+# Comet Chat Backend SDK

-A TypeScript SDK for interacting with the Comet Chat Backend APIs.
+A TypeScript SDK for interacting with Comet Chat Backend APIs.

 ## Installation